Gut (footballer)

-Otávio Gut Oliveira (born 19 June 1996), commonly known as Gut, is a Brazilian footballer who plays as a centre-back for Sport Huancayo, in the Peruvian Primera División.
+Otávio Gut Oliveira (born 19 June 1996), commonly known as Gut, is a Brazilian footballer who plays as a centre-back for Universidad de San Martín, in the Peruvian Segunda División.

 Club career

 Born in Jundiaí, Gut started his career with Atlético Mineiro.
 After stints at Paulista, Nacional-SP and Francana in the lower divisions of the Campeonato Paulista, he signed for Comercial-SP in 2018.

 After three seasons with Comercial, Gut left São Paulo and joined Anápolis-GO.
 However, he did not immediately settle into the team, and was loaned to Portuguese side Farense in July 2021.

 On 22 November 2022, Gut signed a contract with Figueirense for the 2023 season.